flowdev/present-gdg-golang-berlin/PITCHME.md

 # GDG Golang Berlin

----
+---?image=assets/gopher.png

+## What is Go?

+- Progamming language developed by Google, published since November 2009 |
+- It uses safe pointers (without pointer arithmetic) |
+- It has garbage collection (as opposed to C or C++) |
+- Simple syntax between C and Java with some simple extensions |

+---?image=assets/gopher-brown.png

 ## Why Go?

-- Progamming language developed by Google, published since November 2009 |
-- Automatic memory management (garbage collection) (as opposed to C or C++) |
 - Single static binary as result (as opposed to JVM and interpreted languages) |
 - Java developers strive for a 10 minute build; Go developers get angry about a 10 second build |
 - Garbage collection guaranteed to block for less than 1 ms (as opposed to JVM) |
 - Go is free of magic and everybody strives for simplicity |

----
+---?image=assets/gopher-pilot.png

 ## What is Go used for?